-Man born blind
+Jesus met a Man Born Blind

 John 9 #150

 There was a man who lived in Jerusalem in Jesus’ day.
 All his life people knew him by his eyes.
 At first because He didn’t have any.
 Then because He got some like everybody else.
 He was given brand new eyes that actually saw things, by the hand of Jesus.